 1497 – John Cabot claims North America for England.

-1507 – A new world map by Martin Waldseemuller names the continents of the New World “America” in honor of Amerigo Vespucci.
+1507 – A new world map by Martin Waldseemuller names the New World “America” continents in honor of Amerigo Vespucci.

 1508 – First European colony and oldest known European settlement in a United States territory is founded at Caparra, Puerto Rico, by Ponce de Leon.